 I had been on the road for too long, 10 years since this travel blog started and I travelled full time for about 7 of the last 14 years, statistics don’t lie, I really backpacked for that long, something like 136 countries/disputed regions and over 800 towns and cities.
 On the way, I toyed with living in Hong Kong, Bournemouth, Bishkek and even Parramatta.
 But I just didn’t find a place to settle or stop.
 2015 was a topsy turvy year for me.
 I split up with my Hong Kongese girlfriend Panny after 5 years, I tried to find a home in Bishkek, Kyrgyzstan.
 I finally gave up my jinx and visited India in 2016.
 Then a few more disputed countries and regions followed.
 I toured Karakalpakstan, Gorno Badakhshan, Afghanistan and the Kingdom of Lovely before arriving in France to watch Northern Ireland at the Euros.
 Poland and Gdansk found themselves obviously on my next passport stamp…

 In July 2016, I came here to Gdańsk, Poland to meet my friend (who actually faked our friendship and was a suicide causing dishonest wannabe) and get a visa for Kaliningrad, and then I was supposed to move back to Bishkek on 13th July.
 That was the plan.
-Whoops!
 Bishkek never happened.
-The visa was delayed (I eventually got it in August), Ola started a string of horrid lies to lead me to suicide, but I stayed in Gdańsk as I loved it so much!
+The visa was delayed (I eventually got it in August), my fake friend started a string of horrid lies to lead me to suicide, but I stayed in Gdańsk as I loved it so much!
 I started to learn Polish and took side trips to lots of towns, one of these side trips was hugely memorable, later made special by this newspaper feature.